Distributional convergence for the number of symbol comparisons used by QuickSort: Background and preliminaries

 \subsection{Probabilistic source models for the keys}

-In this subsection, extracted with only small modifications from~\cite{fn2010}, we describe what is meant by a probabilistic source---our model for how the iid keys are generated---using the terminology and notation of Vall\'{e}e et al.\ \cite{vcff2009}.
+In this subsection, extracted with only small modifications from~\cite {fn2010}, we describe what is meant by a probabilistic source (our model for how the i.i.d. keys are generated) using the terminology and notation of Vall\'{e}e et al. \cite{vcff2009}.

-Let~$\Sigma$ denote a finite totally ordered alphabet (set of symbols), therefore isomorphic to $\{0, \dots, r - 1\}$, with the natural order, for some finite~$r$; a \emph{word} is then an element of $\Sigma^{\infty}$, i.e.,\ an infinite sequence (or ``string'') of symbols.
+Let~$\Sigma$ denote a finite totally ordered alphabet (set of symbols), therefore isomorphic to $\{0, \ldots, r - 1\}$, with\vadjust{\goodbreak} the natural order, for some finite~$r$; a \textit{word} is then an element of $\Sigma ^{\infty }$, that is, an infinite sequence (or ``string'') of symbols.
 We will follow the customary practice of denoting a word $w = (w_1, w_2, \ldots)$ more simply by $w_1 w_2 \cdots$.

 We will use the word ``prefix'' in two closely related ways.
-First, the symbol strings belonging to $\Sigma^k$ are called \emph{prefixes} of length $k$, and so $\Sigma^* := \cup_{0 \leq k < \infty} \Sigma^k$ denotes the set of all prefixes of any nonnegative finite length.
+First, the symbol strings belonging to $\Sigma^k$ are called \textit{prefixes} of length $k$, and so $\Sigma^* := \bigcup_{0 \leq k < \infty} \Sigma^k$ denotes the set of all prefixes of any nonnegative finite length.
 Second, if $w = w_1 w_2 \cdots$ is a word, then we will call

-its \emph{prefix of length~$k$}.
+its \textit{prefix of length~$k$}.

-\emph{Lexicographic order} is the linear order (to be denoted in the strict sense by $\prec$) on the set of words specified by declaring that $w \prec w'$ if (and only if) for some $0 \leq k < \infty$ the prefixes of~$w$ and $w'$ of length~$k$ are equal but $w_{k + 1} < w'_{k + 1}$.
+\textit{Lexicographic order} is the linear order (to be denoted in the strict sense by $\prec$) on the set of words specified by declaring that $w \prec w'$ if (and only if) for some $0 \leq k < \infty$ the prefixes of~$w$ and $w'$ of length~$k$ are equal but $w_{k + 1} < w'_{k + 1}$.
 Then the symbol-comparisons cost of determining $w \prec w'$ for such words is just $k + 1$, the number of symbol comparisons.

-A \emph{probabilistic source} is simply a stochastic process $W = W_1 W_2 \cdots$ with state space~$\Sigma$ (endowed with its total $\sigma$-field) or, equivalently, a random variable~$W$ taking values in $\Sigma^{\infty}$ (with the product $\sigma$-field).
-According to Kolmogorov's consistency criterion (e.g.,\ \cite[Theorem~3.3.6]{c2001}), the distributions~$\mu$ of such processes are in one-to-one correspondence with consistent specifications of finite-dimensional marginals, that is, of the probabilities
+A \textit{probabilistic source} is simply a stochastic process $W = W_1 W_2 \cdots$ with state space~$\Sigma$ (endowed with its total $\sigma $-field) or, equivalently, a random variable~$W$ taking values in $\Sigma^{\infty}$ (with the product $\sigma$-field).
+According to Kolmogorov's consistency criterion (e.g., \cite{c2001}, Theorem 3.3.6), the distributions~$\mu$ of such processes are in one-to-one correspondence with consistent specifications of finite-dimensional marginals, that is, of the probabilities

-Here the \emph{fundamental probability} $p_w$ is the probability that a word drawn from~$\mu$ has $w_1 \cdots w_k$ as its length-$k$ prefix.
+Here the \textit{fundamental probability} $p_w$ is the probability that a word drawn from~$\mu$ has $w_1 \cdots w_k$ as its length-$k$ prefix.